yuorb/yuorb.github.io/src/tutorial/cl.md

 Q8.
 True or False.
 A natural statement (such as I feel good) is formed by inflecting to verb to Declarative, marked with á at the end (slot IX)

 Q9.
-According to rootʼs meaning, guess the meanings of uttrak, wugḑa, uttalkra, umyalaha
+According to root’s meaning, guess the meanings of uttrak, wugḑa, uttalkra, umyalaha

 1. offering gratitude merely as a superficial courtesy
 2. feel post-orgasmic/coital bliss